aws-samples/serverless-samples/queue-based-ingestion/python-cdk/README.md

-# python-cdk
+# python-AWS Cloud Development Kit(AWS CDK)

-This is implementation of the Queue-based ingestion with API Gateway using Python and AWS CDK.
+This is implementation of the Queue-based ingestion with Amazon API Gateway using Python and AWS Cloud Development Kit(CDK).

 ## Prerequisites

 Make sure you have AWS CDK installed and bootstrapped before proceeding with the following steps.
-For more information on setting up CDK see [documentation](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html)
+For more information on setting up AWS CDK see [documentation](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html)

 **Install Docker** You can refer to this [installation guide](https://docs.docker.com/get-docker/)

-**CDK Bootstrap**
+**AWS CDK Bootstrap**
-If the AWS CDK and its prerequisites have been installed in a Python environment, the next step is to bootstrap each AWS region and account where any CDK stack will be deployed.
+If the AWS CDK and its prerequisites have been installed in a Python environment, the next step is to bootstrap each AWS region and account where any AWS CDK stack will be deployed.
 This is a process that only needs to occur once per region per account, which means that every additional region requires bootstrapping of both accounts using `cdk bootstrap` command.
 Use the cdk bootstrap command to bootstrap one or more AWS environments.
-In its basic form, this command bootstraps one or more specified AWS environments
+In its basic form, this command bootstraps one or more specified AWS environments.

 ```bash
 cdk bootstrap aws://ACCOUNT-NUMBER-1/REGION-1